lucasnell/animal_care/aphid_counts.md

 8. Every week, input data into
    `~/Dropbox/Aphid Project 2017/Lucas_traits/traits_data_entry.xlsx`.
-9. You can end when the total number of aphids drops for three consecutive days or when it falls below 80% of the maximum, whichever occurs first.
+9. You can end when the total number of aphids drops for three consecutive days.

+> Until 20 July 2018, we also would stop if aphid counts reached < 80% of the maximum
+> number of aphids.

 ## Current repetition numbers